OptTrot/OptTrot/README.md

 $$P = (-i)^f \hat{X}^x \hat{Z}^z$$

-`x, z` are bit string indicates symplectic code.
+`x, z` are bit string indicating symplectic code.

 ## Why using C bits?

 ### Natural conversion between integer and bits.

 Usually, most of quantum frameworks using binary array as core routine based on numpy.
 It is convenience and scalable but, still needs conversions from bit string-integers.
 However, in integer representation, bit and integer conversion is very natural in C.